PAIDiPaidThis.com

 Is dental insurance or a dental plan worth it in the UK?

 Dental insurance and practice payment plans promise to smooth out the cost of looking after your teeth, but whether they pay off depends entirely on your own mouth and habits.
-Some people save money, others quietly pay more than they ever claim back.
-This guide walks through how to judge it for yourself, using the real prices below to sanity-check any plan you are offered.
+Some people save money.
+Others quietly pay more in premiums than they ever claim back, because a plan that never gets used is just a subscription.
+This guide walks through how to judge it for yourself, using the real prices on this page to sanity-check any plan you are offered before you sign anything.

 The quick version

 • Dental insurance and a practice payment plan are not the same thing.
-Insurance reimburses claims, while a plan spreads the cost of routine care at one practice.
+Insurance reimburses claims after treatment, while a plan spreads the cost of routine care at one practice across monthly payments.

-• Whether either is worth it depends on how much dental work you actually have, so a healthy mouth may never claim its premiums back.
+• Whether either is worth it depends on how much dental work you actually have, so a healthy mouth may never claim its premiums back, however good the policy looks on paper.

-• NHS charges are already fixed and capped by band, so insurance makes more sense for private care.
+• NHS charges are already fixed and capped by band, so insurance against NHS costs rarely earns its keep.
+It makes far more sense against private fees, which have no cap.

-• Read the small print for waiting periods, annual limits and exclusions, which quietly cap what you can claim.
+• Read the small print for waiting periods, annual limits and exclusions before you sign.
+These are what quietly cap what you can actually claim, not the headline premium.

 What people actually paid